 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This ensures that the work is done properly using the most up-to-date installation methods.
-There are five specific classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-For a contractor to earn a license, a contractor must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done correctly using current best installation practices.
+There are five different classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn a license, a contractor must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

-Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
-Use caution with companies that have very few reviews or mostly negative ones.
+Check consumer review platforms like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with installers that have no reviews or mostly negative ones.

 High-quality solar installations should include robust workmanship and performance guarantees.
 The workmanship warranty covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
 The output guarantee ensures an energy generation baseline.
 Strong guarantees reflect a solar provider's faith in its installations.